antic-ml/LEDSnapper/README.md

 If you are forever plugging LEDs and resistors into breadboards to monitor signal output from a chip, then you may find this board useful.
 It plugs into your breadboard and there are 8 pins connected to 5 mm LEDs with wich you can use to monitor signals.
+I call it LEDSnapper, beacause it snaps into your breadboard.

 How To Use
 ----------